 Mark Feitelson

-Mark Feitelson received his Ph.D. in Microbiology and Immunology from UCLA in 1979.
-He began his work on the pathogenesis of chronic hepatitis B at Stanford University and was then recruited to the Fox Chase Cancer Center by Nobel laureate Dr. Baruch Blumberg.
-In 1991, Dr. Feitelson moved to Thomas Jefferson University where he became a Professor of Pathology and Cell Biology and director of the Molecular Diagnostics Lab in Microbiology.
-In 2007, Dr. Feitelson was appointed Professor of Biology at Temple University.
+Mark Feitelson received his Ph.D. in Microbiology and Immunology in 1979 from UCLA.
+He began his work with hepatitis B at Stanford University and was then recruited to the Fox Chase Cancer Center by Dr. Baruch Blumberg (Nobel laureate).
+He has since worked on the pathogenesis of hepatitis B. In 1991, Dr. Feitelson moved to Thomas Jefferson University where he became Professor of Pathology and Cell Biology.
+He also was director of a Molecular Diagnostics Lab in Microbiology.
+In 2007, Dr. Feitelson went to Temple University as a Professor of Biology.
+His work has been supported by NIH, industry, and foundations, has more than 150 publications, and 180 abstracts.
 He is also the CSO of SFA Therapeutics.
-His work has been supported by NIH, industry and foundations, and he has mentored over 130 students.
-He has more than 150 publications, 180 abstracts and 11 patents.
+He has 11 patents and has mentored over 130 students.